Davidlequnchen/Awesome-AM-process-monitoring-control/README.md

 # LAM_process_monitoring_control [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
- A list of papers about in-situ process monitoring and closed-loop control for laser-based additive manufacturing (LAM) - DED/LPBF.
+ A list of papers about in-situ process monitoring and closed-loop control for laser-based additive manufacturing (LAM) - DED/LPBF. (__continously updating__)

+Other research area including hybrid additive-subtractive manufacturing, Physics-informed machine learning for AM, and path planning are also included.

-for anyone who wants to do research about Additive Manufacturing process monitoring and control.
+For anyone who wants to do research about Additive Manufacturing process monitoring, control, and intelligent decision-making, hope this is helpful to you.

 If you find the paper/code/dataset or have some suggestions, please contact chen1189@e.ntu.edu.sg.
 Thanks for your valuable contribution to the research community :smiley: